|

 They make the customs and tradition of the area one of the nostalgias in the world.
 Like many other places in the African continent, they have their rituals as magic and it is believed that rituals attract rain or stop it.

-There are also many kinds of birds including African fish eagle, the crested crane, the lilac-breasted roller, ostrich and sacred ibis.
+Among them are eight globally endangered species.
+In addition, there are also many kinds of birds including African fish eagle, the crested crane, the lilac-breasted roller, ostrich, sacred ibis, tiger fish, tilapia, and catfish.

 Through some precipitations, it is expected that rainfall will decrease due to climate changes and the temperature in the region predicted to rise, so delta huge peat bogs might dry out.